ExchangeUnion/docs/Native SimNet.md

 git clone https://github.com/ExchangeUnion/xud-simnet.git ~/xud-simnet
 ```

-This should create the `xud-simnet` directory in your home directory.
+This clones the `xud-simnet` directory into your home directory.

 ### Setup ~/.bashrc

-To enable access to the scripts please update and source your `.bashrc`:
+To enable access to the scripts from anywhere run

 ```
-source ~/.bashrc
 source ~/xud-simnet/setup.bash
 ```